Tony Martin (comedian): 2010s

 In 2013, Martin announced via Twitter that he was in the UK working as a co-writer on Ross Noble's new comedy-travelogue programme Freewheeling which aired on the UK comedy channel Dave.
 Back home, Martin made a return to live comedy with his show The Yeti opening at the Melbourne Fringe Festival in September 2013.
 In 2015, Martin performed at the Melbourne Fringe with his show The Arse/Elbow Equation which he later performed at Brisbane Arts Theatre in early 2016.

 In 2014, Martin and writer/editor Sarina Rowell began writing a new sitcom, Childproof, about a couple who decide not to have children.
 But after two years of pitching the idea, they were unable to sell the project to any of the TV networks.
 Instead, in September 2017, Martin and comedian Geraldine Quinn recorded the scripts as a live podcast at the Melbourne Fringe Festival, later downloadable for free.
 Childproof was subsequently named Best Comedy Podcast at the 2018 Australian Podcast Awards.

-From 2015, Martin was a guest vocalist for Damian Cowell's Disco Machine, appearing on their self-titled 2015 album, their 2017 album Get Yer Dag On, and 2021's Only The Shit You Love.
+From 2015, Martin became a guest vocalist for Damian Cowell's Disco Machine, performing in their live shows, and appearing on their self-titled 2015 album, their 2017 album Get Yer Dag On, and 2021's Only The Shit You Love.
 In May 2016, he joined the Nova 100 breakfast show Chrissie, Sam & Browny, initially as a temporary replacement for regular co-host Sam Pang, and then as a weekly guest co-host until the show ended in December 2022.
 Since 2016, Martin has also appeared as a regular co-host on Ed Kavalee's T.E.A.M Effort podcast, His first novel Deadly Kerfuffle was published by Affirm Press in October 2017.
 In May 2018, Martin & producer Matt Dower began releasing a new fortnightly comedy podcast Sizzletown which by mid-August had achieved over 160,000 downloads.
 Sizzletown won Best Comedy Podcast and Outstanding Podcast Production at the 2019 Australian Podcast Awards.

 From 2017, Martin has been a regular panelist on comedy game show Have You Been Paying Attention?, and from 2018 to 2022, was the official announcer for the TV Week Logie Awards.

 2020s

 In 2022, Martin produced and directed the web series Shut Up, written by Sarina Rowell and starring Debra Lawrance and Celia Pacquola.
 In 2023, he was a staff writer on Aunty Donna's Coffee Cafe.

 In 2024, Damian Cowell and Martin formed the electropop duo Arseless Chaps.
-In 2025, he performed at the Adelaide Fringe and toured with his show Gasbag.
+In 2025, they released three singles, "Pong", "Lance the Unbeautiful" and "Fosagawi", and three versions of their debut album Arseless Chaps.
+Also in 2025, Martin performed at the Adelaide Fringe and toured with his show Gasbag, and in December, he and Matt Dower released the 100th episode of Sizzletown.